getsolus/solus-site.github.io/content/blog/2024/09/usr-merge/index.md

 The old way of organizing the Linux filesystem split files between `/bin` and `/usr/bin`, `/sbin` and `/usr/sbin`, `/lib` and `/usr/lib`, and `/lib64` and `/usr/lib64`.
 In recent years, there has been a push to unify everything by putting all the directories in the `/usr` file tree, e.g. `/usr/bin` and `/usr/lib64`, and adding compatibility symbolic links (symlinks) pointing to the directories in `/usr`.
 There are several reasons for this:

-- It improves compatibility with other Unixes and Linuxes in behavior.
+- It improves compatibility in behavior with other Unixes and Linuxes.
 Scripts written for another distribution don't need modifications for different file paths, making them more portable.
 - Compatibility with the GNU build systems.
 Porting software to Linux becomes easier, because the build system and developers don't have to worry about a split `/usr`.
 - Improved compatibility with upstream development.
 - Reduced complexity of the filesystem.
-The seperation between vendor-provided (coming from your Linux distribution, possibly read-only) resources and user resources becomes more clear.
+The separation between vendor-provided (coming from your Linux distribution, possibly read-only) resources and user resources becomes more clear.

 The Freedesktop Wiki has a much more detailed article about Usr-Merge [here](https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/).